 From 2012 The Swedish Sheep Farmer Association introduced a new breeding system based on the method of BLUP – Best Linear Unbiased Prediction.
 Since then Estimated Breeding Values (EBV´s) has deeply been adopted in the selection process by a tailormade own index for growth, conformation and fleece traits called LINX –

-Below chart shows the genetic trend for the lamb crops of Lindholmen each year for fleece traits compared to the average population of the breed (red line)
+Below chart shows the genetic trend for the lamb crops of Lindholmen (green line) each year for fleece traits compared to the average population of the breed (red line)

 Breeding values 120 – 130 means within Topp2% of the population and 130+ within 0,5%.